ph-barbe/ph-barbe.github.io/_includes/top_page/professional_bio.md

 I also use TeX to write math, and Postscript when I need to do some highly complex and accurate graphics.

 I used R between 2000 and 2014.
 In a far past, I knew SAS very well.
-Over the years I have learned (and forgoten) Basic, Pascal, Fortran, Lisp, Rexx, C, C++ and a few others.
+Over the years I have learned (and forgotten) Basic, Pascal, Fortran, Lisp, Rexx, C, C++ and a few others.

 I setup this website with Jekyll.
 I could not find a theme I liked and ended up writing more html and css than I anticipated.